ecow/liroma/README.md

 ![signal routing](images/dsp.png)

-The red devices configuration and the signal routing should be managed by a the control application
+> **NOTE**: the red devices configuration should be managed by the control application

 ### Input requirements
 - The input SHOULD be captured directly in the source digital domain, for instance in files with lossless compression encoding, or directly from the streaming service